XenoAtom/XenoAtom.Graphics/readme.md

 It is a fork of the excellent [Veldrid](https://github.com/veldrid/veldrid) library, updated to use [XenoAtom.Interop.vulkan](https://github.com/XenoAtom/XenoAtom.Interop/tree/main/src/vulkan) bindings and with a focus on Vulkan only.
 It will serve as a modern Graphics GPU API for experiementing within the XenoAtom project.

+> **Note**: This library is still in early development and not yet ready for production use.
+>
+> Some changes are expected to be made to the API and the implementation.
+Among other things:
+> - The API will use nullable reference types.
+> - The implementation might be updated and optimized with more modern C# features.

 ## ✨ Features

 - TBD